Summary

 What muscles does the iso ham raise work?

-The iso ham raise primarily targets the hamstrings and gluteus maximus.
-Secondary muscles include the gluteus medius, lower back stabilizers, and core.
-Because the feet are elevated on a bench, the hamstrings handle more of the load than a standard floor glute bridge.
+The iso ham raise primarily targets the hamstrings (semitendinosus, semimembranosus, biceps femoris) and the gluteus maximus, working both through hip extension.
+Secondary muscles include the gluteus medius, which keeps the pelvis level, and the spinal erectors, which maintain a neutral spine through the lift.
+The deep core (transverse abdominis and diaphragm) stabilizes the trunk.
+Because the feet are elevated on a bench, the increased knee-flexion angle shifts more of the load onto the hamstrings than a floor glute bridge would.

 Why elevate the feet on a bench?